IbrahimNimer/Movies-Library/README.md

 Popular Page Endpoint (/popular): Display all-time popular movies.

-Add Movies Endpoint (/addMovies): Add new movies requested
+Add Movies Endpoint (/addMovies): Add new movies requested.

-All Movies Endpoint (/allMovies): To see what you requested
+All Movies Endpoint (/allMovies): To see what you requested.

+Edit Movies Endpoint (/editMovie): To edit any movie detalis.

+Delte Movies Endpoint (/DELETE): To delete a specific.

+Get Movies Endpoint (/GET): To get  a specific movie.

 Error Handling: Functions to handle server errors (status 500) and "page not found" errors (status 404).